cicero78M/Cicero_V2/docs/premium_subscription.md

 `dashboard_user` columns and only fall back to `dashboard_user_subscriptions` when detailed history is required.

+## Data Access Helpers

+- `src/model/dashboardSubscriptionModel.js` provides basic CRUD helpers:
+  - `create`, `findActiveByUser`, `expire`, `cancel`, and `renew` rely on parameterized queries.
+- `src/service/dashboardSubscriptionService.js` wraps subscription mutations
+  in lightweight transactions and updates the cached premium fields on `dashboard_user` to keep login responses aligned with the latest state.

+During dashboard login, premium status, tier, and expiry are attached to the JWT payload using the cached columns or the latest active subscription.

 ## Premium Request Workflow

 Mobile users from the `pegiat_medsos_apps` can request a premium